About Azure Virtual WAN

 Can I deploy and use my favorite network virtual appliance (in an NVA VNet) with Azure Virtual WAN?

-Can an NVA VNet have a virtual network gateway?
+Can a spoke VNet have a virtual network gateway?

-No. The NVA VNet cannot have a virtual network gateway if it is connected to the virtual hub.
+No. The spoke VNet cannot have a virtual network gateway if it is connected to the virtual hub.